The Yosemite national park is one of the most beautiful places in California (but maybe even in the USA, if not in the whole continent).

 Also, all the tours start and end right in the Yosemite Valley and all the shuttles go and come from here.

-During the guided tour, the day at Yosemite Park was divided into two parts: in the morning we spend the whole journey from San Francisco on the bus to visit the Mariposa Grove.
+During the guided tour, the day at Yosemite Park was divided into two parts: in the morning we spend the whole journey from San Francisco on the bus to visit the Mariposa Grove and its beautiful trees.

 After lunch – in the Yosemite Valley – we had a couple of hours to spend as we wanted: we made the trail to the lower Yosemite falls and we headed towards the part of the valley from where you could better see the monoliths.